thejiteshkumar/CPP-Custom-Header/README.md

     INPUT: int arr[] , int n (size of array) , int k (the sum)

     USE: getPairsCount(int arr[], int n, int k)

+## Trapping Rain Water
+    Given an array arr[] or vector<int> of N non-negative integers representing the height of blocks.
+If width of each block is 1, compute how much water can be trapped between the blocks during the rainy season.

+    Input: A vector of integers(vector<int> vec) ,
+            "n" Total no of elements in vectors.

+    Output: A integer value of how much water is trapped inside the blocks.

+    Usage: trappedRainWater(arr,n)

+          where arr is "vector<int> arr" and n is "int n"

 ## How to use Linked List class
     This class can be used just like a datatype.